 The term Air Conditioner refers to electronic equipment that provides cold air.
 It comes in a variety of shapes and sizes but operates on a single phenomenon.
 It creates cooling by eliminating humidity and heat from the room temperature.

-A standard Air Conditioner devices use the refrigerant chemical to perform its cooling function.
+Standard Air Conditioner devices use refrigerant chemicals to perform their cooling function.

-It mainly has three components namely a compressor, a condenser coil, and an evaporator coil and they operate together to transfer the refrigerant from gas to liquid and reverse.
+It mainly has three components: a compressor, a condenser coil, and an evaporator coil, and they operate together to transfer the refrigerant from gas to liquid and reverse.

-Air Conditioners also come in split-systems that are fan blowing air and releasing hot air outside are separated which is very common in use.
-Split-systems of Air Conditioner is also referred to as Central Air.
+Air Conditioners also come in split systems that are fan-blowing air and releasing hot air outside are separated, which is very common in use.
+Split systems of Air conditioners are also referred to as Central Air.

 The process of cooling through the Air conditioner is as follows: Initially, the cold liquid substance “Refrigerant” absorbs the heat from the area in the evaporator unit and cools the space.

-The refrigerant in the next step passes the heat to the compressor for converting the same into gas.
-That gastric refrigerant blows outside AC with help of a condenser coil.
+In the next step, the refrigerant passes the heat to the compressor to convert the same into gas.
+That gastric refrigerant blows outside the AC with the help of a condenser coil.
 The whole process repeats to remove heating.

 Main Differences Between Heat Pump and Air Conditioner